SayedGaffar/PREDICTIVE-ANALYSIS-USING-MACHINE-LEARNING/README.md

 *MENTOR*: NEELA SANTOSH

-## In this project, I performed a comprehensive analysis of Diwali Sales Data using Dask to handle the large dataset efficiently.
-The objective was to derive insights into customer purchasing behavior, sales performance, and demographic trends during the Diwali season using scalable data processing
+## In this project, I performed a comprehensive predictive analysis on the Titanic dataset using Machine Learning.
+The objective was to determine the key factors influencing passenger survival by analyzing demographic and socio-economic data.
+I implemented Logistic Regression and Random Forest models, evaluated their performance, and identified important features using visualizations.
+The analysis revealed that gender, class, and age were the most significant predictors, with women, children, and first-class passengers having the highest survival rates.

 ## Conclusion
  The analysis revealed that gender, socio-economic class, and age were key factors influencing survival on the Titanic.
 Women, children, and first-class passengers had higher survival rates.
 The Random Forest model performed better than Logistic Regression, highlighting the importance of these factors.